-Ongoing and future efforts will focus on tracking longer-term progress in the first 30 DMC-ODS counties and evaluating implementation for newer waiver participants including the Partnership regional model (7 counties) and the expansion of DMC-ODS to Indian health care providers.
-UCLA ISAP also plans to conduct cost analyses, continue making recommendations as new issues emerge, and potentially study the impact of any future changes to DMC-ODS that DHCS and CMS may agree upon.
+Ongoing and future efforts will focus on tracking longer-term progress in the first 30 DMC-ODS counties and evaluating implementation for newer waiver participants including the PHC regional model (seven counties) and the expansion of DMC-ODS to Indian health care providers.
+UCLA ISAP also plans to conduct cost analyses, continue making recommendations as new issues emerge, and potentially study the impact of any future changes to DMC-ODS program.